OksanaLev26/spacexproject/README.md

 - Features responsive design for various screen sizes.
 - Utilizes 'localStorage' to store and retrieve 'dragonItem' data for a seamless user experience.

-Technologies Used

-- React
-- HTML
-- CSS
-- JavaScript
-- React Router (for routing)
-- SpaceX API (for fetching data)

 Getting Started

 1. Clone the repository to your local machine: